MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 3. With the controls visible, air tap + hold anywhere on the move control to pick up the model.
 Move the model where you want it to go and release to place the model.

-> [!NOTE]
-> When you tap a 3D part to move it, you select it at the same time.
+When you tap a 3D part to move it, you select it at the same time.
 When it's selected, when you put your hand down, the 3D controls remain until you preview or select another part, or air tap anywhere in empty space.

+>[!TIP]
+>On HoloLens 2, you can manipulate holograms directly with your hands.
+To select a hologram, place your hand on it to show the 3D controls.
+Then grab the hologram, move it, and release to place it.
+Air tap anywhere in an empty space when you're done.

 #### Rotate a hologram